RHsyseng/telco-operations/assisted-installer/bili/README.md

 #### **Cluster manifests**

-The input needed for this process is a list of yaml files that use similar content to what is used nowadays for ZTP and that need to be put in a directory named `cluster-manifests`
+The input needed for this process is a list of yaml files that use similar content to what is used nowadays for ZTP and that needs to be put in a directory named `cluster-manifests`.

 As such, people familiar with this workflow shouldn't have any issues in creating the following files: